Nolte: How's that Second Amendment Looking Now, Democrats?

 And when you see these godless marauders swarm innocent people like something out of a zombie movie with no police in sight, you finally have an answer to that pompous question of yours: Why do the Guntards need AR-15s and magazines that hold all those bullets?

-And do you want to know why else we Guntards need those massive magazines that hold all that ammo?
-So that the left-wing terrorists you support, know we have those magazines that hold all that ammo — which is why the left-wing terrorists you support don’t bother those of us out here in Rural America.
+And do you want to know why else we Guntards need those AR-15s and those massive magazines that hold all that ammo?
+So that the left-wing terrorists you support know we have AR-15s and those magazines that hold all that ammo — which is why the left-wing terrorists you support don’t bother those of us out here in Rural America.

 These riots are going to keep on keeping on, but they will keep on keeping on only in Democrat-run cities where the left-wing terrorists you support know everyone is owning the NRA by refusing to buy a firearm, by refusing to do fulfill their primary responsibility, which is to protect your home and family.